 Piana v.
 Old Town of Jackson, 316 S.W.3d 622, 626 (Tenn.
 Ct.
 App.
 2009).
-On appeal of a trial court's grant of a directed verdict, an appellate court applies the same standard used by the trial court when ruling on the motion initially.
-The appel late court does not weigh the evidence or evaluate the credibility of witnesses.
-Rather the Court considers all of the evidence, taking the strongest legitimate view of it is the non-moving party's favor.
-The court should grant the motion, only if, after assess ing the evidence according to the foregoing standards, it determines that reasonable minds could not differ as to the conclusions to be drawn from the evidence.
+O appeal of a trial court's grant of a directed verdict, an appellate court applies the same standard used by the trial court when ruling on the motion initially.
+The appellate court does not weigh the evidence or evaluate the credibility of witnesses.
+Rather the Court considers all of the evidence, taking the strongest legitimate view of its the non-moving party's favor.
+The court should grant the motion, only if, after assessing the evidence according to the foregoing standards, it determines that reasonable minds could not differ as to the conclusions to be drawn from the evidence.

-Conatser v.
+63 Conatser v.
 Clarksville Coca-Cola Bottling Co., 920 S.W.2d 646, 647 (Ten other theories, thereby warranting remand.
+64